 Fundamentally, information system security reduces the risk of damage from attacks.
 It does this by identifying the threats to the system, identifying the system’s vulnerabilities to these threats, and providing countermeasures.
 The countermeasures reduce vulnerabilities directly, counteract threats, or recover from successful attacks.

 Industrial automation system security is achieved by meeting a set of objectives.
 These objectives have been refined through many years of experience in providing security for information systems in general and they remain quite constant despite the ever-changing set of threats to systems.
-They are described in the sub clause 5.1 and sub clause 5.2 reconciles these objectives against the OPC UA functions.
+They are described in 5.1 and 5.2 reconciles these objectives against the OPC UA functions.
 Clause 6 offers additional best practice guidelines to Client and Server developers or those that deploy OPC UA Applications.

 The access to read, write, or execute resources should be authorized for only those entities that have a need for that access within the requirements of the system.
 Authorization can be as coarse-grained as allowing or disallowing a Client to access a Server or it could be much finer grained such as allowing specific actions on specific information items by specific users.
 The granularity of a system depends in part on the functionality supported by the Server, but in general Authorization should be given based on the need-to-know principle i.e. a user should be granted access only to information they require for the function they are performing.